 All Dollarama stores currently accept cash and PIN-based debit cards.
-The debit card penetration rate has continually increased since the implementation of this payment method, debit card transactions representing approximately 47.0% of sales in the fiscal year ended January 31, 2016.
+The debit card penetration rate has continually increased since the implementation of this payment method, debit card transactions representing approximately 49.2% of sales in Fiscal 2017.
 The average transaction size for debit card sales is approximately two times greater than the average transaction size for cash sales.

-Since January 2016, the Corporation is accepting credit cards on a trial basis in all stores located in British Columbia.
-In light of the fact that Canadian consumers, especially younger ones, are increasingly using non-cash payment methods, management has decided to run a credit card pilot in a good-sized sample of stores which are representative of the average basket size and mix of payment methods across the chain in order to assess whether customers are receptive to this payment option and whether there is a meaningful incremental improvement in sales.
-No timeline has been set for the length of the pilot.
+Since January 2016, the Corporation accepts credit cards on a trial basis in all stores located in British Columbia.
+In light of the fact that Canadian consumers, especially younger ones, are increasingly using non-cash payment methods, management decided to run a credit card pilot in a good-sized sample of stores which are representative of the average basket size and mix of payment methods across the chain in order to assess whether customers are receptive to this payment option.
+Stores located in Alberta and New-Brunswick were added to the pilot during the course of 2016.
+Based on the results of the one-year pilot program, the Corporation announced on March 30, 2017 that it plans to accept credit cards as a payment method in all stores across Canada in the second quarter of Fiscal 2018.
+While the Corporation expects the financial impact to be neutral, this additional payment method will provide customers with more convenience.